baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_ALMA.md

 ##### 1.2.1 Feasibility, complementary data, and duplication

+**Check array configuration schedule in the [Proposer's Guide]( https://almascience.nao.ac.jp/proposing/proposers-guide#autotoc-item-autotoc-51) early and make sure that your target source can be covered with the desired angular resolution.** In the case that your first choice of target sources are not available, you should consider redesigning your experiment (e.g., swapping target source, changing frequency band, or compromise your science goal, etc.)

 **After we agree that this idea is worth pursuing and is technically feasible , you should use the [ALMA Data Archive](https://almascience.nao.ac.jp/aq/) to check whether or not you are duplicating historical or ongoing projects.** In the case that you are duplicating, you can (1) give up and try to come up with other proposal ideas, or (2) download the archival data can see if the calibrated data can achieve the quality that is needed for your science purpose.
 If the quality of the archival data is fair, then just continue to use that data to proceed with your research.
 If there is no archival data or if the quality of the archival data is poor, you can go ahead to complete the preparation of your proposal. **You need to explicitly and convincingly explain what was the problem with the archival data if it exists.
 So prepare your proposal well ahead of the deadline** in case you really need to look into some archival data or need other colleagues to check the archival for you.
 Close to the deadline, they (and I) have to prepare their own proposals thus may refuse to help you.